 The Canning River Eco Education Centre (CREEC) incorporates various programs for students from middle childhood to learn and ask questions about the local environment.

 How living things adapt to changes in the physical environment

-The Kent Street Weir on the Canning River provides a unique location to compare two river ecosystems.
-Students have the opportunity to investigate the role of the weir, how it has altered the river system and how plants and animals have adapted to changes in the physical environment.
-Students conduct salinity tests, following a plant trail to map changes in vegetation along the river.
-Students discuss future environmental management in view of the proposed upgrade to the Kent St Weir planned this year.
+The Kent Street Weir on the Canning River has been in place for nearly 100 years.
+Students have the opportunity to investigate the role of the Weir, how it has altered the river system and how plants and animals have adapted to changes in the physical environment.
+Students compare fresh and salt water ecosystems by conducting salinity tests on either side of the Weir and map changes in vegetation along the River. * Suitable for Yr 5 onwards ONLY

 $7 per student | 1.5 hours | WA Curriculum – Sc, M, HASS, Tech, CCT, ER, Sust.

 Hear the ‘real life’ rescue story of Doug the Darter, a waterbird who became entangled in rubbish.
 This story highlights how waste enters our waterways and the impacts it can have on wildlife.
 Students participate in a rubbish survey and create their own waste net to display in their classroom.